 ONLINE COURSE – FRCPath Part 1, 4 Day Revision Course – 2nd – 5th Feb 2021

-To secure your place on this course, a non-refundable deposit of £100 is required.
-The remaining balance of £350 is due 4 weeks before the course, on 5th Jan 2021.
+To secure your place on this now online course, a non-refundable deposit of £100 is required.
+The remaining balance of £200 is due 4 weeks before the course, on 5th Jan 2021.
 A link will be provided to you by email and payment will be required within one week of sending.
 Failure to pay the final balance will result in the delegate losing their place on the course and Oxbridge Medica retaining the non-refundable deposit.

 1. Practice MCQs

 13. Liver and Pancreas

 All lectures will be live streamed, online, across the four days.